 5The 90-Day Innovation Gap Closure Plan

 If your score is below 80, here is how to close the gap in 90 days.
 This is the same framework we use with our consulting clients.
+Start with a comprehensive business health assessment to establish your baseline across all 12 business areas β innovation is one dimension of a broader picture.

 Week 1-2